karzuo/bike/README.md

     ```
     docker-compose run --rm airflow-webserver airflow db init
     ```
+    Note that the data is mounted at `/var/lib/postgresql/data` in your local drive.
+    Please ensure the proper access rights are given beforehand.
+Alternatively, you can mount to a different location by modifying this in the `docker-compose.yml` under the `volume` section of the `postgres` service.
 1. Create an airflow admin user with the following command:
     ```
     docker-compose run --rm airflow-webserver airflow users create --role Admin --username admin --email admin --firstname admin --lastname admin --password admin